 This is a direct result of the centralization of authority within the fraternity experience.
 Student Affairs professionals at colleges and universities favor inter/national organizations.
 They prevent and work against the establishment of local fraternity chapters without a specific, social-justice-oriented cause.
 Even in that case, there are already dozens of culturally-based social fraternities and several LGBTQ-oriented fraternities - "why set up a new one?" will be a question many students face.
 Ironically, this works against the goal of growing and diversifying the fraternity experience.
 None of this is to suggest that campus professionals are friendly to inter/national fraternity and sorority organizations.
 The restrictions on fraternity expansion apply to them too.

 Without competition from upstart groups, national fraternities "compete" in those previously mentioned categories: service hours, program attendance, fundraising, philanthropic donations, etc. Look at your fraternity's or sorority's chapter resources and take note of the number of recommended executive board and chairman positions.
 Some require 30 or more positions to complete the basic expectations of their inter/national organization and school!
 In those cases, a chapter with fewer than 30 members is already failing to live up to its expectations.

 Be More Like Chick-Fil-A

-Orient recruitment away from who can get the biggest class and toward who can find the brightest, most talented, most driven students on campus.
-Policies preventing the establishment of new fraternities are making fraternities anti-competitive.
-They deprive all students (including ones who aren’t white males) from their right to association and expression.
+Focus instead on a diverse fraternity community comprised of various-sized chapters doing fewer things and doing them well.
+Orient recruitment away from who can get the biggest class and toward who can find the brightest, most talented, and most driven students on campus.

 Chill.
 You won't lose your budget overnight.